jerry-ye-xu/hellofresh-swe-challenge/README.md

 Please see `env_var`.
 We put the environment variables for flask in `env_var` as well.

 For the sake of this exercise, we upload the `env_var` file for the reader to view.

+For local use outside of the containers, the environment variables are kept in `env_var_local`.

 <br>
 <br>